Women's Emancipation Union

-The Women's Emancipation Union was founded by Elizabeth Clarke Wolstenholme Elmy in September 1891 following an infamous court case.
+The Women's Emancipation Union was founded by Elizabeth Clarke Wolstenholme Elmy in September 1891, following an infamous court case.
 Regina v Jackson, known colloquially as the Clitheroe Judgement, occurred when Edmund Jackson abducted his wife in a bid to enforce his conjugal rights, long before the concept of marital rape existed.
-The court of appeal freed Mrs Jackson under Habeas corpus.
+The court of appeal freed Mrs Jackson under habeas corpus.
 Recognising the significance of this judgement in relation to coverture, the principle that a wife's legal personhood was subsumed in that of her husband, Wolstenholme left the Women's Franchise League to form this new women's campaigning group.

-Funded by subscriptions and benefactor Mrs Russell Carpenter.
-The group had a four point agenda:
+The group was funded by subscriptions and benefactor Mrs Russell Carpenter.
+It had a four point agenda: